Looking for a qualified & certified appraisal management company? Read about our history below and find out why SAMCO is the perfect choice for you!

 History of SAMCO

 Prior to 2008, SAMCO Appraisal Management Co.
-LLC was a division of Shives Appraisal Company Inc. This company was established in 1987 with the goal of creating a statewide appraisal management company.
+LLC was a division of Shives Appraisal Company Inc. This company was established in 1991 with the goal of creating a statewide appraisal management company.
 The company concentrated on working with national, regional, and local community banks as a central place to order and receive residential, commercial, and agricultural appraisal reports.
-By the end of the decade, Shives Appraisal Company exceeded their goal and had became a three-state appraisal company.
+By the end of the decade, Shives Appraisal Company exceeded their goal and had become a four-state appraisal company.

 Vision of SAMCO